-Lulworth Cove was bathed in morning sunlight for my spring re-visit.
-This is a stunning location, a geological timepiece, with rocks that span in age from 65 million to 165 million years.
+Lulworth Cove was bathed in morning sunlight.
+This is a stunning location, a geological timepiece, with rocks that span in age from 65 million to 165 million years old.
 The five miles either side of here are sometimes described as jewels in the Jurassic coastline, well worth a visit at any time of year and connected by a cliff top path, which itself is part of the South West Coast Path.
 The wet winter had taken its toll, with increased landslips all along the coast, so care is needed when planning a walk just now.

 Ray’s affection for this stretch of coastline.

-Looking back to the village, from the side of Lulworth Cove.
+Looking back to the village from above one side of Lulworth Cove.